-A cultured marble shower incorporates the look and feel of a real marble shower with certain advantageous properties that arise from the fact that cultured marble is a synthetic material.
+A cultured marble shower incorporates the look and feel of a real stone shower with certain advantageous properties that arise from its synthetic material.

-In this post, we’re going to take a closer look at cultured marble showers, their pros and cons, and why they might just be the perfect types of showers for your bathroom.
+In this post, we will take a closer look at cultured marble showers, their pros and cons, and why they might just be the perfect types of showers for your bathroom.

 What is Cultured Marble?

-Before we get into the pros and cons of cultured marble showers, we should take a closer look at what we mean when we say “cultured marble”.
+Before we get into the pros and cons of cultured marble showers, we should closely examine what we mean when we say “cultured marble.”

 Cultured marble is a type of engineered stone.
 Engineered stone is a composite material made from crushed natural stone mixed with an adhesive, usually a polymer resin or cement.
-So, cultured marble or engineered marble stone.
+So, it is an engineered stone.

 Engineered stone is a popular option for bathroom fixtures such as showers because they are durable and water-resistant.
 They are also scratch and heat-resistant.
 Plus, engineered stone is non-porous, unlike natural stone.